johngodlee/bash_prompt_tut/bash_prompt_tut.md

 `git-prompt.sh` also has some variables which can be set from within `.bashrc`.
 Details can be found by reading the preamble of the script in a text editor.

-__Now that you've read through the tutorial, try to construct your own bash prompt, adding the bits that you find useful.__
+__Now that you've read through the tutorial, try to construct your own bash prompt, adding the bits that you find useful.
+Refer back to the [linked `.bashrc`](for some inspiration).__